 Another technique gaining popularity is combining heat and pressure to mage gems (and sometimes faceted gems or diamonds) by recreating the similar combinations of heat and pressure found in pressure cookers on a smaller and safer scale.

-By starting with high-quality fresh frozen or freeze-dried flower, then collecting the trichome heads with the least amount of damage possible utilizing the cold-water bubble hash extraction, then freeze-drying the hash to safely remove moisture content without losing precious terpenes, the highest amount of terpene content with the least amount of plant matter and impurities is achieved.
+By starting with high-quality fresh frozen or freeze-dried flower, then collecting the trichome heads with the least amount of damage possible utilizing the cold-water bubble hash method, then freeze-drying the hash to safely remove moisture content without losing precious terpenes, the highest amount of terpene content with the least amount of plant matter and impurities is achieved.

 The freshly freeze-dried bubble hash is then squished in a rosin press with 25-37-micron screens and then put into small food-grade preserving jars and placed in a controlled oven at temperatures ranging from 180-220°F for one to two hours.